maksimstojkovic/blynk-server-setup/README.md

 Refer to the relevant section from the blynk-server repository documentation [here](https://github.com/blynkkk/blynk-server#update-instruction-for-unix-like-systems).

 ## Router Settings
-Port forward the HTTP (8080) and HTTPS (9443) ports on your router to point towards the server's local IP address.
+Port forward the HTTP (8080) and HTTPS (9443) ports on your router to the respective HTTP and HTTPS ports of your Blynk local server.
+Your Raspberry Pi should have a static IP address which the router can point to (learn more about setting static IPs [here][8]).

 For assistance check [Port Forward][7].